Performance Breakdown

 I measured it in two areas – the wand and the main cleaning head.

-Despite the lower airflow, cleaning floors thanks to the well-designed cleaning head (more on that below).
+Despite the lower airflow, cleaning floors is made easier thanks to the well-designed cleaning head (more on that below).

 The standard brush roll didn’t have any issues with picking up stuff like dust or quinoa on hard surfaces.